-Near this point is the junction of the old Gorge Road and Prairie Road which was of interest to us both as we both used to travel this road from our early childhood until it was closed in the late 1960’s.
+Near this point is the junction of the old Gorge Road and Crouch's (Prairie) Road which was of interest to us both as we both used to travel this road from our early childhood until it was closed in the late 1960’s.

 There is a great deal to see along this section, with the remains of an old hut and spectacular scenery.

-I believe that the ruins are of a stall that Robert Barty (from The Prairie) built soon after the opening of the Gorge Road in the 1920’s to sell his fruit, and that it was later converted in to a hut for residential purposes, at this time it had a reindeers head, with antlers, mounted above the door.
+I believe that the ruins are of a stall that Robert Barty (from The Prairie) built soon after the opening of the Gorge Road in the 1920’s to sell his fruit, and that it was later converted in to a hut, possibly used by hunters, at this time it had a reindeers head, with antlers,mounted above the door.

 The old road appears to have been kept clear of silt and debris up to Crouch’s Bridge, which was built in 1921 and is often visible during periods of low water levels in the reservoir, it will probably be some time before it is completely covered again.

-At this stage I had to take a photo of Peg standing on the exposed bridge as it bought back memories of when she was standing next to the Sunning Hill Bridge that was submerged by the Millbrook Reservoir (1952).
+At this stage I had to take a photo of Peg standing on the exposed bridge as it bought back memories of when Peg was standing next to the Sunning Hill Bridge (1952) that was submerged by the Millbrook Reservoir.